gogins/csound-extended/nudruz/README.md

 everything except for examples and files containing unfinished or unworkable code.

+6. I have had to re-implement some functions that were missing from Common Music, or sourced from CLOCC which is hard to install, in the fillins.lisp file.

-6. The `nudruz` system, as well as the Common Music system `cm2`, have been brought into the `:cm` package and have been made available to embedded Lisp code that can run in the `csound::LispGenerator` and `csound::LispTransformer` nodes of the CsoundAC system for algorithmic composition, using Embeddable
+7. The `nudruz` system, as well as the Common Music system `cm2`, have been brought into the `:cm` package and have been made available to embedded Lisp code that can run in the `csound::LispGenerator` and `csound::LispTransformer` nodes of the CsoundAC system for algorithmic composition, using Embeddable